thall17/srt-parser/README.md

 Enjoy!
 ## Usage
 1. Download parse_srt.py.
 2. Download all transcripts from your Udacity course.
-To do so, open a course in your browser, watch any video, click the Folder icon in the left sidebar, then click "Transcripts Zip File" to download all transcripts for that course.
+To do so, open a course in a browser, watch any video, click the Folder icon in the left sidebar, then click "Transcripts Zip File" to download all transcripts for that course.
 3. Open Terminal.
 4. Navigate from the command line to the directory containing the `parse_srt.py` Python script.
 5. Enter the command `python parse_srt.py <full_path_to_class_transcripts>`.